DataCurationNetwork/data-primers/R Data Curation Primer/R-data-curation-primer.md

 - **Best Practices**​: A README will list the packages used by the script.
 This list should include the version  of the package and links to the package repository.
  - (e.g.  ggplot v.3.2.0, ​https://cran.r-project.org/web/packages/ggplot2/index.html <br> dplyr v.0.8.3, ​https://cran.r-project.org/web/packages/dplyr/index.html​)

-- **Good Enough Practices​**: packages are usually listed at the beginning of a script in a block of text (see  image).
+- **Good Enough Practices**: packages are usually listed at the beginning of a script in a block of text (see  image).
 Typically the name of a package is in parentheses following the term ​library​.

 ![](Rprimer2.jpeg)